marthakifle/marthakifle/README.md

 - Data exploration and modeling

 💼 Professional Experience:
-I am a Sr. Analyst, BI & Analytics at JLL, where I was responsible for analyzing complex datasets, creating insightful reports, and providing data-driven recommendations to support business strategies.
+I am a Sr. Analyst, BI & Analytics at JLL, where I am responsible for analyzing complex datasets, creating insightful reports, and providing data-driven recommendations to support business strategies.
 I have hands-on experience in SQL, data visualization tools, and dashboard development.

 📚 Education:
 I hold a degree in Economics from Loyola Marymount University.
 During my studies, I gained a strong foundation in data analysis, statistics, and data management.